Ngā Kōrero Auaha – Creative Stories

 So Many Stories: the library Plains FM radio show

-Join us on Plains FM radio to discover what our libraries are all about – connecting people, inspiring discovery, & enriching communities.
+Join us on Plains FM to discover what libraries are all about – connecting people & enriching communities.
+July's show is about Outreach.

 Cosplay and creative costuming